 In humans, less than one percent of our RNA transcripts show signs of editing, and the same holds true across most other species.
 In our cells, DNA instructions get copied faithfully to RNA, who then carry out their missions as instructed.
-Changes, if they do occur, happen at the level of the species and take generations.
+Changes, if they do occur, happen to our DNA and affect us at the level of the species, taking generations.
 Cephalopods, however, have figured out how to tinker with the process of transcribing DNA to RNA, editing their genetic messages to create changes on an individual level.

 Looking at a previously published octopus genome to search for signs of editing, researchers report that the level of RNA editing is about an order of magnitude higher than in primates.
 This means that octopuses alter the messages written by their DNA, transforming the original code into custom commands.
 The result is the production of novel proteins and enzymes that could potentially grant them new abilities.